rubentolosana/rubentolosana.github.io/_pages/msc_bsc_students.md

 B.Sc.
 Students
 -----

-- **Luna Charro Fernández**: "Application of Artificial Intelligence Techniques for the Characterization of Atheromatous Plaques in Early Ischemic Heart Disease", Bachelor in Biomedical Engineering, Supervisors: Ruben Tolosana, Ongoing.
+- **Luna Charro Fernández**: "Application of Artificial Intelligence Techniques for the Characterization of Atheromatous Plaques in Early Ischemic Heart Disease", Bachelor in Biomedical Engineering, Supervisors: Ruben Tolosana, June 2026. **Rating**: 9.5/10.
 - **Pablo Jiménez Lizcano**: "Application of Artificial Intelligence Techniques for the Analysis of Diabetic Retinopathy", Bachelor in Biomedical Engineering, Supervisors: Ruben Tolosana, July 2025. **Rating**: 10/10.
 - **Lucía Martín López**: "Application of Artificial Intelligence Techniques to Improve the Detection of Affected Axillary Lymph Nodes in Breast Cancer", Bachelor in Biomedical Engineering, Supervisors: Ruben Tolosana and R. Eduardo Pacios Blanco, July 2024. **Rating**: 9.5/10.
 - **Pablo Lozano Jiménez**: "Application of Artificial Intelligence Techniques to Echocardiography to Improve the Analysis of Aortic Stenosis", Bachelor in Biomedical Engineering, Supervisors: Ruben Tolosana and Luis Jesus Jimenez-Borreguero, July 2024. **Rating**: 9.7/10.